 What is the coldest windchill ever seen in the Twin Cities or Minnesota?
 The answer can be a little tricky because on November 2001 the formula on how to calculate the windchill was changed.
 Perhaps the coldest windchill the Twin Cities has ever seen was -67 degrees F with the new formula (-87 degrees F with the old formula) back on January 22nd 1936.
 The temperature was -34 degrees F with a wind speed of 20mph.
 All traffic in the Twin Cities was severely hampered and a number of fatalities were caused by the cold.
-Without a lengthy state-wide wind record, it is difficult to say when was the coldest statewide windchill.
+Without a lengthy state-wide wind record, it is difficult to say when the lowest statewide windchill temperature was observed.
 There are some candidate dates though besides January 22, 1936.
 On January 9th and 10th, 1982 temperatures of -30 degrees F and winds of around 40mph were reported in Northern Minnesota.
 This would translate to -71 degrees F by the new formula (-100 degrees F by the old formula.)

 A few other recent notable cold wind chill temperature events are:

 February 3, 1989 saw some of the coldest wind chill temperatures over the past 25 years. at 6am in the Twin Cities the air temperature was -22 degrees F with a wind speed of 17mph, creating a wind chill temperature of -49 degrees F (by the 2001 formula).

 On January 18, 1994 Governor Arne Carlson ordered all Minnesota public schools closed due to the extreme cold and severe winter weather.
 Morning air temperature readings were -26 degrees F in the Twin Cities at 9am with a wind chill temperature of -48 degrees F (by the 2001 formula).